IFPUG members benefit from a variety of services, each of which is described below.

 More information on our Board and Committees can be found on our IFPUG Member Services Area.

+To contact to a country representative in your language, please use the Contact us page, section IFPUG Country Representatives.
 If you are an IFPUG member residing in one of these countries, please contact your Country Representative when you have questions about IFPUG activities and events in your country.